xoxowly/xoxowly/README.md

 ---
-💻 Aspiring **Flutter Developer** with a strong passion for building elegant, cross-platform applications.
+💻 Aspiring Flutter Developer with a strong passion for building elegant, cross-platform applications.
-⚡ I see apps as **stories told through design & code**
+🚀 Driven to craft cross-platform solutions that are both elegant and impactful ⚡ I see apps as **stories told through design & code**
-🚀 Crafting Cross-Platform Experiences with Flutter

 ---